solidity-labs-io/forge-proposal-simulator/docs/fundamentals/getting-set-up.md

 -   [Timelock Proposal](../guides/timelock-proposal.md)
 -   [Bravo Proposal](../guides/governor-bravo-proposal.md)

-## Step 5: Implement Scripts and Tests
+## Step 5: Run proposal and Tests

-Create scripts and/or tests.
-For guidance and best practices, refer to the [Guides](../guides/README.md) and [Integration Tests](../testing/integration-tests.md) sections.
+For guidance and best practices on how to create and simulate a proposal, refer to the [Guides](../guides/introduction.md) and [Integration Tests](../testing/integration-tests.md) sections.

 Additionally, the [FPS example repo](https://github.com/solidity-labs-io/fps-example-repo) can be consulted for practical examples and further insights.